alf45tar/PedalinoMini/README.md

 ### Fender Mustang Amplifier

 PedalinoMini™ can control a Fender Mustang I/II/III/IV Amplifier via MIDI.
 Additional [software](https://github.com/alf45tar/mustang-midi-bridge-win) is required to translate MIDI messages to the proprietary USB protocol used by Fender Mustang amplifiers.
-The bonus configuration is called 'mustang2' and works with 3 momentary switches and 3 jog wheels.
+The bonus configuration is called 'mustang' and works with 3 momentary switches and 3 jog wheels.

 ## Display mode